apache/bigtop/bigtop-packages/src/charm/hive/layer-hive/README.md

     Time taken: 0.202 seconds, Fetched: 2 row(s)
     hive> exit;

-## HBase
+### HBase
 As mentioned in the **Deploying** section, this charm supports integration with HBase.
-When HBase is deployed and related to Hive, use the Hive cli to interact with HBase tables:
+When HBase is deployed and related to Hive, use the Hive CLI to interact with HBase:

     $ juju ssh hive/0
     $ hive